Showing posts with label leadership. Show all posts

 There is a difference between submission and agreement.
 Submission is not when you agree with what the pastor said.
 It only comes into play when you disagree with the pastor.

-I never agree with everything that a pastor says.
-But will I obey them if they are teaching the word?
+I never agree with everything a pastor says.
+But will I obey them if they teach the word?
 Yes.
 Will I follow them if they have a calling from God to do a particular thing, and it is according to the word?
 Of course, I will.

 There are some things that a pastor is doing that I don’t necessarily agree with or think will succeed, but I keep that to myself.
 But I also understand that as long as it doesn’t cause me to compromise my walk with the Lord, then it’s no big deal to me.